 Blass Law is proud to serve the residents of Montgomery County.
-Our Montgomery County DWI lawyer can defend your rights and help you get the best possible outcome.
+Our Montgomery County criminal defense lawyer can defend your rights and help you get the best possible outcome.
 We can learn more about your cases and the charges you face during a confidential consultation today.

 Fighting to Protect DWI Clients’ Rights in Montgomery County, Texas

 At Blass Law, we understand that you might be stressed or confused after being charged with a DWI.
 You don’t need to face these charges alone.
 A Montgomery County DWI attorney from our firm can offer you the following services:

 - Fighting against your charges

 - Gathering evidence that could prove the police botched your arrest

 - Defending your rights during trial

 This core motto drives our DWI law firm serving Montgomery County – Keeping Innocent People Innocent®.
 We aren’t here to judge you for your decisions; we’re here to fight for you.
 We believe you deserve the chance to protect your future and livelihood.

 We’ve settled many DWI cases since our founding.
 Several of our past clients failed Breathalyzer and field sobriety tests after law enforcement pulled them over.
 This didn’t matter, however.
 They were still found not guilty after we picked apart their case.